J. & W. Seligman & Co.: 20th century

 From 1940 to 1974 J. & W. Seligman & Co. was headquartered at the American Express Company Building in the Financial District of Manhattan, New York City.

 In 1980, Seligman, which had been owned by its employees in a partnership, restructured into a private corporation, owned by 43 employees.
 In 1989, the company was acquired through a $52.6 million management buyout, led by a number of its directors, most notably William C. Morris, formerly of Shearson Lehman/American Express.
 The buyout was financed by a consortium of insurance companies.

 In 1991, Seligman entered into a joint venture with Henderson plc, one of Europe's largest independent money managers.
 The venture, known as Seligman Henderson Co., was designed to provide the firm with a more global reach than it had achieved on its own.
 The firm left behind its downtown offices at 130 Liberty Street and moved to new offices on Park Avenue in 1993.
 Seligman focused its efforts on institutional investors after selling its high-net-worth business to U.S. Trust Corp. in 1995.
 In 1997, Seligman began offering its first offshore mutual funds, Seligman Global Horizon Funds, to non-US investors.

-Seligman experienced significant growth in the 1990s on the back of the performance of its star mutual fund investor, Paul Wick.
-The Seligman Communication & Information Fund, managed by Wick, was among the best performing of the mid-1990s, while its mainstay fund Tri-Continental Corporation had languished with poor performance during the bull market.
+Seligman experienced significant growth in the 1990s.
+The Seligman Communication & Information Fund, managed by Paul Wick, was among the best performing of the mid-1990s, while its mainstay fund Tri-Continental Corporation had languished with poor performance during the bull market.

 However, the collapse of the internet bubble heavily impacted Seligman.
 The firm's Communication & Information Fund, which had been a high flier in the 1990s, lost nearly half of the $11 billion of assets it had at the peak in March 2000.

 21st century

-In 2001, Wick launched the first of three successful hedge funds, Seligman Tech Spectrum Fund, soon to be followed by Seligman Health Spectrum and market neutral Seligman Spectrum Focus.
-By the end of 2007, Wick’s Palo Alto, CA team was managing over $3Bn in hedge fund assets.
+In 2001, the company launched the first of three successful hedge funds, Seligman Tech Spectrum Fund, soon to be followed by Seligman Health Spectrum and market neutral Seligman Spectrum Focus.
+By the end of 2007, the firm was managing over $3Bn in hedge fund assets.

-The company was nearly sold in 2003, but the existing shareholders insisted on retaining a controlling interest.

 In November 2008, Ameriprise Financial acquired J. & W. Seligman & Co.
 Incorporated for total consideration of $440 million.
 Today, the company’s hedge fund business operates under the brand name Seligman Investments, while the mutual funds are part of the Columbia Threadneedle family of funds.